Near-Field 3D Localization via MIMO Radar: Cram\'er-Rao Bound and Estimator Design: Introduction

 In particular, this paper studies a near-field MIMO radar sensing system, in which the transceivers with massive antennas aim to localize multiple near-field targets in the 3D space.
 We adopt an exact spherical wavefront model by considering the distance-dependent variations in both channel phases and amplitudes over different antennas.
 We also consider the general transmit signal waveforms and the unknown cluttered environments.
 Under this setup, the unknown parameters to estimate at the transceivers include the 3D coordinates and the complex reflection coefficients of the multiple targets, as well as the noise and interference covariance matrix.
-First, we derive the CRB for estimating the 3D target coordinates and reflection coefficients, which provides the fundamental performance upper bound for the 3D near-field target localization.
+First, we derive the Fisher information matrix (FIM) corresponding to the 3D coordinates and the complex reflection coefficients of the targets and accordingly obtain the CRB, which provides a performance bound for 3D near-field target localization.
 Next, to facilitate practical localization, we propose an efficient estimation algorithm based on the 3D approximate cyclic optimization (3D-ACO), which is obtained following the maximum likelihood (ML) criterion.
 Finally, we conduct numerical results to validate the necessity of considering the channel amplitude variation and evaluate the performance of the proposed estimator.
 It is shown that when the targets are close to the transceiver, our considered model with varying channel amplitudes achieves more accurate CRB than that without such consideration.
 It is also shown that the proposed 3D-ACO estimation algorithm achieves the mean square error (MSE) performance close to the derived CRB, especially in the high signal-to-noise ratio (SNR) regime.